We may receive a commission for products purchased through the links on our site at NO additional cost to you.

 - The power button and quick change lever are placed next to each other so if you try to change the blade while the battery is connected, you can accidentally turn the tool on.

 - Battery and charger are a separate purchase.

 2. Makita XMT03Z Cordless Oscillating Tool

-There is often a debate of cordless versus corded oscillating tools.
+There is often a debate between cordless versus corded oscillating tools.
 We usually go for cordless with brushless motors, just like the XMT03Z.
-Brushless motors give longer run time on battery operated tools and they produce less vibrations and noise.
+Brushless motors give longer run time on battery-operated tools and they produce less vibrations and noise.
 Not to mention, having to worry about a cord can be troublesome.
 Additionally, it is equipped with a battery indicator light to notify you of the battery status.